YangJiaaaa/QR-in-China-Pre/README.md

 ## Mobile Payment _ A Success of Third-party Payment

-1. Thrid-party Platform
+Thrid-party Platform
-   Alipay
+1. Alipay
-   Credit problem
+2. Credit problem

-characteristics of Mobile Payment Platform in China:
+Characteristics of Mobile Payment Platform in China:
 1. Savings card is the mainstream
 2. Banking system